nogibjj/Project-1-Elisa-Chen/README.md

 ##Key Objectives
 The goal of my project is to [...] using a big data tool like Spark.

+## Demo Video
+Link or Embed a demo video

 ## Methodology
 - What cleaning I did
 - What assumptions I made?